Canon 70D vs Sony RX100 III

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the RX100 III provides a faster frame rate than the 70D.
 It can shoot movie footage at 1080/60p, while the Canon is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the RX100 III has an electronic viewfinder (1440k dots), while the 70D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
-The viewfinder in the RX100 III offers a wider field of view (100%) than the one in the 70D (98%), so that a larger proportion of the captured image is visible in the finder.
-On the other hand, the viewfinder of the 70D has a higher magnification (0.59x vs 0.22x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
+The viewfinders of both cameras offer the same magnification (0.59x), but the one in the RX100 III has a wider field of view (100%) than the finder in the 70D (98%), so that a larger proportion of the captured image is visible.
 The following table reports on some other key feature differences and similarities of the Canon 70D, the Sony RX100 III, and comparable cameras.

 One feature that is present on the 70D, but is missing on the RX100 III is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.